Posts

 Harmonic numbers problem

-Prove that $$\sum_{i=1}^{n}\frac{(-1)^{i-1}}{i}{n\choose i}=H_n$$ where $H_n$ is the $n$-th harmonic number.
+Prove that \sum_{i=1}^{n}\frac{(-1)^{i-1}}{i}{n\choose i}=H_n where H_n is the n-th harmonic number.
 Proof.
-DenotŠµ the sum by $S$.
-Consider $$f(t)=\sum_{i=1}^{n}{n\choose i}t^{i-1}=\frac{(1+t)^n-1}{t}$$ Now integrate $$\int_{0}^{x} f(t)\mathrm{d}t=\sum_{i=1}^{n}{n\choose i}\frac{x^{i}}{i}=\int_{0}^{x}\frac{(1+t)^n-1}{t}\mathrm{d}t$$ Now plug $x=-1$ and we get $$\int_{0}^{-1}f(t)\mathrm{d}t=-S$$ On the other hand $$\int_{0}^{-1}f(t)\mathrm{d}t=\int_{0}^{-1}\frac{(1+t)^n-1}{t}\mathrm{d}t=-\int_{0}^{1}\frac{s^n-1}{s-1}\mathrm{d}s=\\=-\int_{0}^{1}1+s+s^2+\cdots+s^{n-1}\mathrm{d}s=-\left(1+\frac{1}{2}+\frac{1}{3}+\cdots+\frac{1}{n}\right)=-H_n$$
+Denotе the sum by S. Consider f(t)=\sum_{i=1}^{n}{n\choose i}t^{i-1}=\frac{(1+t)^n-1}{t} Now integrate \int_{0}^{x} f(t)\mathrm{d}t=\sum_{i=1}^{n}{n\choose i}\frac{x^{i}}{i}=\int_{0}^{x}\frac{(1+t)^n-1}{t}\mathrm{d}t Now plug x=-1 and we get \int_{0}^{-1}f(t)\mathrm{d}t=-S On the other hand \int_{0}^{-1}f(t)\mathrm{d}t=\int_{0}^{-1}\frac{(1+t)^n-1}{t}\mathrm{d}t=-\int_{0}^{1}\frac{s^n-1}{s-1}\mathrm{d}s=\\=-\int_{0}^{1}1+s+s^2+\cdots+s^{n-1}\mathrm{d}s=-\left(1+\frac{1}{2}+\frac{1}{3}+\cdots+\frac{1}{n}\right)=-H_n

 Holomorphic bounded by log

-Let $f$ be a holomorphic function in $\{z\Big| 0<|z|<1\}$, continuous in $\{z\Big| 0<|z|\le 1\}$ and $|f(z)|\le \log\left(\frac{1}{|z|}\right)$.
-Prove that $f\equiv 0$.
+Let f be a holomorphic function in \{z\Big| 0<|z|<1\}, continuous in \{z\Big| 0<|z|\le 1\} and |f(z)|\le \log\left(\frac{1}{|z|}\right).
+Prove that f\equiv 0.
 Proof.
-Since $f$ is continuous on the boundary, for $z_0$, s.t. $|z_0|=1$ we have $$|f(z_0)|=\lim_{z\to z_0}|f(z)|\le \lim_{z\to z_0}\log\left(\frac{1}{|z|}\right)=0$$ so $f$ is $0$ on the boundary.
-Consider now $g(z)=zf(z)$.
-So $g$ is also $0$ on the boundary.
-Now observe that $$\lim_{z\to 0}|g(z)|=\lim_{z\to 0}|z||f(z)|\le \lim_{z\to 0}|z|\log\left(\frac{1}{|z|}\right)=0$$ so $0$ is removable singularity for $g$.
-If we define $g(0)=0$, then $g$ is holomorphic on $\{z\Big||z|<1\}$, continuous on the boundary.
-From the maximum modulus principle $|g|$ attains its maximum at the boundary, and it is $0$ there, so $g\equiv 0$ on $\{z\Big||z|<1\}$.
-Now take $z_0\ne 0$, and then $f(z_0)=\frac{g(z_0)}{z_0}=0$, so $f\equiv 0$.
+Since f is continuous on the boundary, for z_0, s.t. |z_0|=1 we have |f(z_0)|=\lim_{z\to z_0}|f(z)|\le \lim_{z\to z_0}\log\left(\frac{1}{|z|}\right)=0 so f is 0 on the boundary.
+Consider now g(z)=zf(z).
+So g is also 0 on the boundary.
+Now observe that \lim_{z\to 0}|g(z)|=\lim_{z\to 0}|z||f(z)|\le \lim_{z\to 0}|z|\log\left(\frac{1}{|z|}\right)=0 so 0 is removable singularity for g.
+If we define g(0)=0, then g is holomorphic on \{z\Big||z|<1\}, continuous on the boundary.
+From the maximum modulus principle |g| attains its maximum at the boundary, and it is 0 there, so g\equiv 0 on \{z\Big||z|<1\}.
+Now take z_0\ne 0, and then f(z_0)=\frac{g(z_0)}{z_0}=0, so f\equiv 0.